-*Passage dates in 2019 included early start of sampling at Lower Monumental on March 8th.
+*Passage dates in 2019 and 2023 included early start of sampling at Lower Monumental on March 8th and March 1st, respectively.

 Adult Fish Facilities and Migration Timing.

 Adult Fish Facilities.
 Lower Monumental adult fish facilities are comprised of north and south shore ladders and collection systems with a common auxiliary water supply.
 Maintenance occurs in Jan–Feb, typically one shore at a time to minimize impacts on upstream migrants.